- Home

 The Commission shall have the authority to continue the hearing to a certain date announced at the hearing, for reasons stated at the hearing, which may include receipt of additional information from the applicant or other deemed necessary by the Commission.

-Any person filing a permit application with the Commission shall provide a copy at the same time, by certified mail or hand delivered, to the select board, planning board, board of health and building inspector.
+Any person filing a permit application with the Commission shall provide a copy at the same time, by certified mail or hand delivered, Selectmen, planning board, board of health and building inspector, Stormwater Committee and Highway Superintendent.

 If the Commission, after a public hearing, determines that the activities which are subject to the permit application or the land and water uses which will result there from are likely to have a significant individual or cumulative effect upon the resource area values protected by this bylaw, the Commission, within 21 days of the close of the hearing, shall issue or deny a permit for the activity requested.
 If it issues a permit, the Commission shall impose conditions, which the Commission deems necessary or desirable to protect those values, and all activities shall be done in accordance with those conditions.